Worklytics/psoxy/README.md

 [terraform examples](infra/examples) or writing your own config that re-uses our [modules](infra/modules) will simplify things greatly.

-NOTE: Refrain to use versions 1.4.x as contain a bug that breaks the infrastructure deployment and not yet officially supported.
-Bug will be solved apparently in v1.4.3+.
+NOTE: Refrain to use Terraform versions 1.4.x that are < v1.4.3.
+We've seen bugs.

 Depending on your Cloud Host / Data Sources, you will need: